Our customers have been hired by:

 And what sorts of creative gigs are hot right now?
 Let’s see some statistics—

-Recent research by The Creative Group revealed that the top 10 areas for creative hiring in 2019 will be:
+Recent research by The Creative Group revealed that the top 10 areas for creative hiring will be:

 - Web and mobile development